 She has taught numerous undergraduate and graduate courses at the University of Washington and mentored undergraduate students, graduate students and fellows.
 In 2006, she was awarded the Pathobiology Department Teaching Award by the University of Washington School of Public Health.
 She is the author of numerous papers on the subject of infectious diseases.
-Dr. Jones is director of the Health and Science Education Outreach Program at Seattle Children’s.
+Jones is director of the Science Education Department at Seattle Children's.

 Becky Howsmon, PhD